12 Places to Get Free Internet Access

-Internet access is a must-have for living in today’s world.
+Internet access is a must-have in today’s world.

 Many people who need to use the internet just can’t afford this price tag.
 So how can you get online without paying?